Frieze group: Descriptions of the seven frieze groups

-There are seven distinct subgroups (up to scaling and shifting of patterns) in the discrete frieze group generated by a translation, reflection (along the same axis) and a 180° rotation.
-Each of these subgroups is the symmetry group of a frieze pattern, and sample patterns are shown in Fig. 1.
-The seven different groups correspond to the 7 infinite series of axial point groups in three dimensions, with n = ∞.
+There are seven distinct subgroups (up to scaling and shifting of patterns) in the discrete frieze group (called TRHVG) generated by a translation, reflection (along the same axis) and a 180° rotation.
+Each of these subgroups is the symmetry group of a frieze pattern, and sample patterns are shown in the table further down.
+The seven different groups correspond to the 7 infinite series of axial point groups in three dimensions, but with n equal, as it were, to infinity.
+(Think of a dome with a frieze going around its base.
+It will belong to one of the point groups, with n being the number of repeats as one goes all the way around the dome.
+The frieze groups are similar, but translations go on infinitely without coming back to the starting point.)

+It is easy to see why there are seven groups.
+Regarding reflexions and glides on the axis of the frieze, there are three possibilities: there may be glides (G), glides and a reflexion (H), or neither.
+Regarding reflexions on "vertical" lines (V), there are two possibilities: having them or not.
+This gives six groups: